EducationMoney.com Homepage

 ASSISTANCE CONSIDERATIONS:

-Formula and Matching Requirements: The 2001-2002 Federal Pell Grant eligibility determinations are based on Part F of the HEA, as amended.
+Statutory Formula: Title Title IV, Part F. Matching Requirements: Federal Pell Grant eligibility determinations are based on Part F of the HEA, as amended.
 This national need analysis formula determines financial eligibility for Federal Pell grants and other Federal student aid and is applied uniformly to all applicants.
-This national need analysis formula determines a student's "expected family contribution" (EFC).
+This formula determines a student's "expected family contribution" (EFC).
 The fundamental elements of this need analysis formula are the parents' and/or the student's income and assets (excluding home), the family's household size, and the number of family members attending postsecondary institutions.
 The EFC is determined as the sum of: (1) A percentage assessment of net income (remaining income after subtracting allowances for basic living expenses) and (2) a percentage assessment of net assets, other than a home, (remaining assets after subtracting an asset protection allowance).
+This program does not have MOE requirements.

 POST ASSISTANCE REQUIREMENTS: